 The Beatles’ concert on August 29, 1966, was their last public concert.
 Beatles concert posters from any of their shows are extremely rare, in part because before 1964 people just didn’t save them very often, and after 1964 there wasn’t much need for promoters to produce posters for advertising because they did not need to go to that expense to sell tickets.
 In 1964 and 1965, Beatles concerts sold out almost immediately.
 By 1966 in America, there was some backlash against the Beatles and tickets didn’t sell quite as easily for the large stadium shows.
 Still, very few posters survive from the 1966 tour.

 I bought this poster from a man who said he had purchased a number of things from the estate of the concert promoter, Tom “Big Daddy” Donohue, including this poster.
-Although I confirmed he had other things that had belonged to Donohue, I bought the poster for the intrinsic value (actually, I got a really good deal on it), not because it had belonged to the promoter.
+Although I confirmed he had other things that had belonged to Donohue, I bought the poster for the intrinsic value, not because it had belonged to the promoter.
 Still, I have no reason to doubt the provenance.

 TICKETS TO THE LAST CONCERT